Back to Blog

 The Production Challenge

-This was my biggest order at the time, and honestly, my workflow wasn't built for it yet.
-I was manually copying each person's name into the 3D model, exporting the body and the name/logo as separate files, then aligning and merging them in the slicer by hand.
+This was my biggest order at the time, and my process wasn't built for it yet.
+I copied each person's name into the 3D model, exported the body and the name/logo as separate files, then aligned and merged them in the slicer by hand.
 For 820 holders, that's a lot of repetitive work.

-Since then, I've built a Python script that ingests a CSV of names, automatically adjusts the font size based on name length so everything fits, modifies the model, and exports a ready-to-print file.
+Since then, I've built a Python script that ingests a CSV of names, adjusts the font size based on name length so everything fits, modifies the model, and exports a ready-to-print file.
 I also discovered you can export as a STEP file from Fusion 360, which skips the entire manual alignment step in the slicer.
-The workflow is dramatically faster now, but for this job, it was all done the hard way.
+The process is much faster now, but for this job, it was all done the hard way.

 6 Weeks, Minus Glastonbury

-By the time all the designs were finalised and the final numbers agreed, I had 6 weeks to print everything.
+By the time the team signed off the designs and final numbers, I had 6 weeks to print everything.
 To make things more interesting, I was also going to Glastonbury for 6 days right in the middle of the production window.

 In the last 3 weeks I was printing around the clock.
 I was getting up multiple times in the night to clear the build plate and start the next print.
 There were last minute additions right up until the night before the event.
 It was intense, but every holder was ready in time.